HRMT5504 Introduction to Human Resource Management

 |Semester 2||UWA (Perth)||Face to face|

-- Students are able to (1) demonstrate an understanding and knowledge regarding a range of HRM processes and practices and (2) demonstrate an understanding and knowledge regarding a range of individual difference factors that are relevant to the design and evaluation of HRM interventions (e.g. job satisfaction, personality, motivation).
+- Students are able to (1) demonstrate an understanding and knowledge regarding a range of HRM processes and practices and (2) demonstrate the ability to work effectively in groups.

 Supplementary assessment is not available in this unit.